BU-Spark/ds-boston-bpda-br-census/Team 3 Project Deliverable/Deliverable 1.md

 * Show data for most top 10 popular states.
 * Sort data in descending order.
 * Add Sankey graph to show changes over time.
-* Client wants using widgets to show partial(selected) data, hard to implement, need more discuss.
+* Client wants using widgets to show partial (selected) data, hard to implement, need more discuss.
+* Make the visualization of changes over years more interactable.

 ## 5 Submit a PR with the above report and modifications to original proposal